whenitsdone1/capstone2024/README.md

 # PocketBase

+Upon first downloading and starting PocketBase, you will need to make a admin account - you will use some of those details in your `secrets.env` file.
+Other than that, all databases and related operations are handled with through the application.

+You must launch PocketBase *independently* of the Flask application the first time in order to make your admin acccount.

+You can do this:

+`./pocketbase serve` in the project root.

 PocketBase should be automatically started and ended with the flask application - see `handle_PB.py` for implementation.
 However, if you neeed to start PocketBase yourself you can do so with: